-6. Now go back to the beginning.
-Create a maze, duplicating the walls, food and enemies as needed.
+6. Create the remaining part of the game field, including a maze, by duplicating the walls.
+Replicate food and enemies, as needed.

-Second, we would like to let the player follow the gravity, and the camera to follow the player.
+In the second phase of constructing the game, we would like to have the player to be affected by a notion of gravity, and we would also like the camera to follow the player.

-Press the accelerometer button to be able to select the shapes affected by this sensor, and select the player.
+1. Press the accelerometer button to be able to select the shapes affected by this sensor, and select the player.
 Press the accelerometer button to stop selecting objects.

 2. Press the camera button and then select the player.
 As a result, the camera will follow the player.
 To adjust the view screen, resize the camera.